 a brother of Tsar Mykola the Second.
 He occupied the best

-house in Tovste, belonging to Baron Girsh, and used the house
+house in Tovste, belonging to Baron Hirsh, and used the house

 as the headquarters of the division.
 (Today there is a monument

-to Bogdan Khmelnytskyy standing on that place.)
+to Bohdan Khmelnytskyy standing on that place.)
 The division

 consisted of volunteers, and discipline was very poor: they